e271828e/Flight.jl/docs/notes/design/framework_spec.md

 ordinary public construction is bit-faithful automatically:
 `reconstruct(flatten(x)) == x` identically, with no constructor bypass, no `reinterpret`, and no reliance on a custom struct's memory layout mirroring the buffer's.
-Admitting invariant-carrying leaves would force one of two readings, both rejected (row 94): run the constructor on read, and every consumer sees a silently projected value over a buffer accumulating the raw one — a `Ranged` leaf integrating past its bound while the clamped view hides it and the derivative keeps pushing, `project` ([§2][s2]) redundant on views yet necessary on the buffer, [§8.4][s8-4]'s off-manifold [probes](#g-probe) (which must see the raw interpolated state, RK-stage-like) impossible; or bypass the constructor, which is safe under the common-eltype rule and build-time verifiable, but plants layout-coincidence cleverness in the executor's core to save a cast line.
+Invariant-carrying leaves are closed (row 94).
 Domain semantics are instead an **explicit, invariant-free cast at the point of use** — `q = RQuat(x.q, normalization = false)` — the conversion today's `f_ode!` code performs on its raw views, now visible and chosen.
 Invariants live where the design already put them: in `project` at